-- 1. Position riders w on files g
+- (1) position riders w on files g

-- 2. Merge one run from inputs to w_j
+- (2) merge one run from inputs to w[j]

-- 3. Switch files g to riders r
+- (3) switch files q to riders r

-- 4. All inputs exhausted
+- (4) all inputs exhausted

 First, we must accurately identify the current input sequences.
 Notably, the number of active inputs may be less than N. Obviously, there can be at most as many sources as there are runs; the sort terminates as soon as there is one single sequence left.
 This leaves open the possibility that at the initiation of the last sort pass there are fewer than N runs.
 We therefore introduce a variable, say k1, to denote the actual number of inputs used.
-We incorporate the initialization of k1 in the statement switch files as follows:
+We incorporate the initialization of k1 in the statement switch files as follows destination, i.e., the current output sequence.
+The process is further complicated by the necessity of determining the end of each run.
+The end of a run may be reached because (a) the subsequent key is less than the current key or (b) the end of the source is reached.
+In the latter case the source is eliminated by decrementing k1; in the former case the run is closed by excluding the sequence from further selection of items, but only until the creation of the current output run is completed.
+This makes it obvious that a second variable, say k2, is needed to denote the number of sources actually available for the selection of the next item.
+This value is initially set equal to k1 and is decremented whenever a run terminates because of condition (a).

+'''

-IF L < N THEN k1 := L ELSE k1 := N END; FOR i := 0 TO k1-1 DO Runs.Set(r[i], g[i]) END
+IF L < N THEN k1 := L ELSE k1 := N END;

+FOR i := 0 TO k1-1 DO Runs.Set(r[i], g[i]) END

+'''